neajul/New-Dependencies/Writing/New Dependencies.md

 Maybe it's stretch to claim there is a (mostly metaphorical) affinity of everything-crypto to the ocean and the freedoms it promises.
 But many have described the feeling of web3[^3D] to be reminiscent of the early days of the internet, among them Signal founder and former sailboat-squatter[^3E] Moxie Marlinspike.[^3F] And the image just *fits*—it speaks of a desire for the internet (the world?) to be a wide, open and adventurous place again.
 In any case, the ocean builders didn't fare well on their endeavors.

 Journalist Sophie Elmhirst recounts the following unfolding of unfortunate events in great schadenfreude-laden detail for the Guardian.[^308] What was supposed to have become a crypto-pirate-radio of the 21st century ended in financial disaster before the ship ever reached Panama[^309].
-According to scholar Flavia Dzodan, libertarian leaps for freedom like this fail because they don't bother to answer the question of who will do all the cleaning.[^310] Elmhirst, in her article, sums up the MS Satoshi's ultimate dilemma. *"The high seas"*, she writes, *"while appearing borderless and free, are, in fact, some of the most tightly regulated places on Earth"*.
+According to scholar Flavia Dzodan, libertarian leaps for freedom like this fail because they don't bother to answer the question of who will do all the cleaning.[^310] In her article, Elmhirst sums up the MS Satoshi's ultimate dilemma. *"The high seas"*, she writes, *"while appearing borderless and free, are, in fact, some of the most tightly regulated places on Earth"*.

 <img src="The-Truman-Show.jpg" alt="The-Truman-Show" style="zoom:50%;" />

 fig. 3.1: Not as endless and free as we thought.
 Still from the 1998 movie *The Truman Show*.

-[^3A]: de Saint-Exuper, author of *The Little Prince*, never really said this.
+[^3A]: De Saint-Exuper, author of *The Little Prince*, never really said this.
 Instead, this quote is paraphrased from his 1948 book *Citadelle*.
 However, this adaptation is much more widely known, and fits the context of this chapter better than the original.
 [^301]:At the time of writing, Thiel has founded a total of sixcompanies that are named after places and objects in J. R. R. Tolkien's *Lord of the Rings*, see: https://www.bbc.com/news/technology-38315682
 [^302]:Elwartowski openly shares his views on these matters on reddit: https://www.reddit.com/r/AskReddit/comments/o5jepd/what_do_you_wish_was_illegal/h2pagzw/
 [^303]:Similarly: https://www.reddit.com/r/AskReddit/comments/oanhr8/what_invention_has_done_more_harm_than_good/h3kfxdh/